 The Skinny Guide to Glasgow's Southside

 A world unto itself, the Southside of Glasgow is one of the most vibrant and exciting areas of the city.
-Here's our guide to its cafes, bars, restaurants, shops and green spaces
+Here's our 2022 guide to its cafes, bars, restaurants, shops and green spaces

-Turn the corner onto Pollokshaws Road and you’ll find some roomier dine-in restaurants, such as the excellent Caribbean bar and canteen The Rum Shack (no. 657-659), Greek-Cypriot mezze place Halloumi (no. 697) and family-run deli serving traditional Punjabi food, Ranjit’s Kitchen (no. 607).
+Turn the corner onto Pollokshaws Road and you’ll find some roomier dine-in restaurants, such as the excellent Caribbean bar and canteen The Rum Shack (no. 657-659), Greek-Cypriot Mezze place Halloumi (no. 697) and family-run delhi serving traditional Punjabi food, Ranjit’s Kitchen (no. 607).
 In Pollokshields, Indian restaurant New Anand (76 Nithsdale Rd) is a neighbourhood favourite, while the elegant Nivens (72 Nithsdale Rd), with its fresh Scottish dishes and refined, gorgeous decor, is perfect for a fancy night out.

 If it’s caffeine you’re after in the Southside, you’ll be spoiled for choice.
 Go-tos for serious coffee fans include Short Long Black (501 Victoria Rd) and Grain and Grind (742 Pollokshaws Rd).
 After opening during the pandemic, the Transylvania Coffee Shop (462 Victoria Rd) has quickly become a neighbourhood favourite.
 Owned by a local couple from Transylvania who lost their jobs at hotels shortly before the first lockdown, it’s a cheery bistro-esque place bursting with Romanian and Hungarian snacks, fresh produce, flowers, cakes, baked goods and takeaway hot drinks.
 Its friendly atmosphere is also unparalleled – the ‘come on in’ vibe and extensive, seasonal decorations (whether for Halloween, Pride or Christmas) will cheer you up no matter what mood you’re in.

-Milk (452 Victoria Rd) is a social enterprise and community-minded cafe, and a particularly lovely place to linger over a coffee with a book or a friend.
+Milk (452 Victoria Rd), a social enterprise and community-minded cafe, is a particularly lovely place to linger over a coffee with a book or a friend.
 And tucked away on a side street nearby is a true Southside hidden gem.
-Bees Knees Cafe (83 Bowman St) is a snug autumnal treasure trove, complete with vintage mismatched furniture, quirky antique objects, warm mellow lighting and even, according to owner Anna, a couple of friendly ghosts (they like to hang out in the back room, along with the Victorian oil paintings).
+The Bees Knees Cafe (83 Bowman St) is a snug autumnal treasure trove, complete with vintage mismatched furniture, quirky antique objects, warm mellow lighting and even, according to owner Anna, a couple of friendly ghosts (they like to hang out in the back room, along with the Victorian oil paintings).
 Perhaps more importantly, it also sells a range of melt-in-the-mouth vegan and gluten-free cakes, along with vegan whipped cream.

-For an arts and culture fix head to the Tramway (25 Albert Dr), a renowned international arts venue offering a year-round programme of dance, live art, drama, festivals and free exhibitions.
-Out back you’ll also find The Hidden Gardens, a peaceful oasis in the bustling Southside noise.
 For records, check out Some Great Reward (520 Victoria Rd) and for one-of-a-kind handcrafted objects head to Wild Gorse Pottery (684 Pollokshaws Rd).
 Market magpies should visit Park Lane Market (974 Pollokshaws Rd), open on the first and last Sunday of every month, and the Big Zero Waste Market (The Deep End, 21 Nithsdale St), open on the first Saturday of every month.

 A number of independent bookshops have recently sprung up in the area – there’s Burning House Books (446 Cathcart Rd) with its sleek black shopfront and focus on counterculture and queer history, the lovely, cosy Outwith Books (14 Albert Rd) which also offers a beautiful desk-space area for writers, and the very new and exciting Mount Florida Books (1069 Cathcart Rd).
-But if you could only visit one Southside bookseller, we’d have to recommend Category Is (34 Allison St).
-This fiercely independent, DIY outlet offers queer community events as well as books, comics, zines and magazines, and is the only bookshop solely dedicated to LGBTQ+ literature and authors in Scotland.
+But if you could only visit one Southside bookseller, we’d have to recommend Category Is Books (34 Allison St).
+The fiercely independent, DIY outlet offers queer community events as well as books, comics, zines and magazines, and is the only bookshop solely dedicated to LGBT+ literature and authors in Scotland.